 QR3.4.3 What is a Photon?

-But if a photon is a cloud of instances that go through two slits at once, which one is the photon?
-The question betrays a particle bias, that a photon is a thing in one place, but according to quantum theory, it isn’t.
-To say that a photon has wave function is then just the stubborn illusion that it is a thing, with a wave property, which is impossible.
-In this model, a photon doesn’t have a wave function, it is the wave function, or more exactly, the process that generates it.
+Quantum theory describes a photon as a wave that spreads until it restarts at a point, like a particle, and that is why it works.
+In this model, it is a cloud of instances that can travel through two slits at once, but which one then is the photon?
+The question betrays our bias, that a photon is a particle, but according to quantum theory, it isn’t.
+To say a photon has wave function assumes a thing with wave properties, which isn’t possible.
+It follows that rather than having a wave function, the photon is the wave function, or more exactly, what generates it.

 Next